evinism/Bangers/README.md

 # Bangers
 A hierarchical state management solution!

+First things first: I only kind of know what I'm doing.

 Bangers steals many patterns from React/Redux and it's implementation at Procore.
 Ideas for making Bangers is based around some ideas for composition, some ideas from prototypal inheritance, but mostly it's built as a solution to several problems a hierarchical state may be able to solve:

  - State schema is often archaic and cumbersome, and split between several files.